-One of the most important mechanical systems on a car is also, very often, one of the most overlooked and neglected—the engine cooling system.
-The cooling system on water cooled engines consists of the radiator, water pump and hoses, thermostat, cooling fan and, of course, the coolant itself.
+One of the most important mechanical systems on a car is also, very often, one of the most overlooked and neglected—your Mustang's engine cooling system.

 The coolant flows out of the radiator outlet near the bottom of the radiator and is pushed into the motor by the water pump.
 The coolant then travels through the block and up through the heads on its way toward the water outlet.
 Just behind the water outlet on most motors resides the thermostat.
 The thermostat regulates the flow of water, restricting the flow to the radiator until the water temperature reaches the point where it is fully open.
 Once fully open the hot coolant flows out of the motor to the inlet near the top of the radiator.
 The coolant then passes through the tubes of the radiator where it gives up heat to the passing airflow.

 Your engine works just like a big air pump.
 Air comes in, fuel is added, and the mixture is ignited.
 The cooler the incoming air, the more dense it is which means you can add more fuel and make more power.
 Have you ever wondered why your car feels more powerful on cool fall days?
 That’s the reason why!
 Cooling is important on any engine, but it’s even more important on an engine with forced induction like your EcoBoost Mustang.
 When air is compressed, it heats up.
 Since the turbocharger is compressing the air to squeeze more into the engine, the post compressor air can be a lot hotter than the ambient air temperature.
 On a stock car this can cause a noticeable loss in power on warm days.
 When you tune the car and crank up the boost, the intake temperatures can get even hotter.